 The Gigabit connectors must be on a network that supports Jumbo Frames of (at least) 9014 bytes Ethernet frames.
-See section "Switches" on page 66 for the list of supported switches.

 You can set up the GbE IP addresses in the Multicam Configuration window, in the Network tab, Gigabit Ethernet section.
 See the Configuration manual for more information.